-Having a trained middle management will help ensure a better transition to the new owner.
-There’s always going to be a transition period where you’re integrating your business with the acquirer’s.
-The more trained staff you have makes it much easier for the acquirer to buy your business and have the business run as usual from the get go.
+Having trained middle management will help ensure a smooth transition to the new owner.
+There’s always going to be a transition period where you’re integrating your business with the acquirers.
+The more trained staff you have makes it much easier for the acquirer to buy your business and have the business run as usual from the get-go.

 7. Build Management Team Solidarity

 The next value-building strategy is to build management team solidarity on a day-to-day basis.
-To succeed with the day-to-day operations of your business, your management team must have the same company vision and goals as you.
+To succeed with the day-to-day business operations, your team must have the same business vision and financial goals as you.

 During the sales process to an acquirer, the same holds true.
 This is because buyers will interview your team members individually during the due diligence phase to make sure there is a cohesive vision/direction among your key employees.